 Dhani has been busy since the release of his last album with his collective thenewno2.
-In the past four years Harrison has scored a handful of feature films, marking his big screen debut as a composer on Warner Bros.’s Beautiful Creatures, which the LA Times praised for its “cool alt-rock sound thanks to the haunting music of Harrison”, as well as Sir Ben Kingsley’s critically acclaimed Learning to Drive.
-Harrison also found the time to score four TV series including Tony Goldwyn and Richard LaGravenese’s The Divide, two seasons of the Paul Giamatti executive produced show Outsiders, as well as Amazon’s original series, Good Girls Revolt.
+In the past four years, Harrison has scored a handful of feature films, marking his big-screen debut as a composer on Warner Bros.’s Beautiful Creatures, which the LA Times praised for its “cool alt-rock sound thanks to the haunting music of Harrison”, as well as Sir Ben Kingsley’s critically acclaimed Learning to Drive.
+Harrison also found the time to score four TV series, including Tony Goldwyn and Richard LaGravenese’s The Divide, two seasons of the Paul Giamatti executive produced show Outsiders, and Amazon’s original series, Good Girls Revolt.

-Thank you so much I’m really glad you listened on headphones because a lot of the little subtleties in mixing and automation and the location and sounds tell a story, so if you have a good set of headphones and have some time to get trippy, that’s the best way to listen to it.
+Thank you so much.
+I’m happy you listened on headphones because a lot of the little subtleties in mixing and automation and the location and sounds tell a story, so if you have a good set of headphones and have some time to get trippy, that’s the best way to listen to it.

 You have recorded albums with your band Thenewno2 and movie soundtracks.
 Why did it take you so long to record your solo album?

 I think the story was still being told.
 All of the chapters were still unfolding as I was living my life.
 I was also trying to build a giant body of work.
-If you grew up in my family you don’t get much of a chance to start developing as an artist before everyone starts pointing fingers at you.
-I tried a crazy plan to make myself into a faceless band so I could have time to develop my career.
-Now that I have done what I’ve accomplished I feel really good about doing a solo album – I wasn’t ready before.
-I feel like it has more impact for me and it generally means more.
-I feel the graph is a long graph rather than straight up, straight down so I feel like it was the right time and I have been composing a lot recently under my name as opposed to the band name Thenewno2 so that kind of got me over the fear of seeing my name on something.
+If you grew up in my family, you don’t get much of a chance to start developing as an artist before everyone starts pointing fingers at you.
+I tried a crazy plan to make myself into a faceless band to have time to develop my career.
+Now that I have done what I’ve accomplished, I feel really good about doing a solo album – I wasn’t ready before.
+I feel like it has more impact on me, and it generally means more.
+I feel the graph is a long graph rather than straight up, straight down, so I feel like it was the right time, and I have been composing a lot recently under my name as opposed to the band name Thenewno2, so that got me over the fear of seeing my name on something.
 Halfway through the record Jonathan Bates from the band Big Black Delta said to me,

 Did you approach the songs differently when writing for this album than you would with Thenewno2 and your soundtrack work?

-Yeah, definitely I think it was kind of a combination of what I used to do with Thenewno2.
-I started Thenewno2 with lyrical ideas and I definitely approached soundtracks with whatever scene I was scoring but this was a combination of the two.
-I started by making the music and then as I listened to them they transformed into these songs.
+Yeah, definitely.
+I think it was a combination of what I used to do with Thenewno2.
+I started Thenewno2 with lyrical ideas, and I definitely approached soundtracks with whatever scene I was scoring, but this was a combination of the two.
+I started by making the music, and then as I listened to them, they transformed into these songs.
 There was a lot of time spent living the songs before I could write them.
-It’s like they are in the cloud and if you concentrate really hard they become clear and you can pull them out.
+It’s like they are in the cloud, and if you concentrate really hard, they become clear, and you can pull them out.
 It manifests itself.

 Did the songs come easy?

-When they were ready, yes but it wasn’t for want of trying.
-When something isn’t ready to present itself it doesn’t.
-Maybe something will happen in your life like an event or you wake up one morning feeling differently and it’s a sunny day or its a rainy day and suddenly you have a different perspective and then suddenly I’m like, “oh yeah there’s that song, It was there all along.” and suddenly it starts to take a shape.
+When they were ready, yes, but it wasn’t for want of trying.
+When something isn’t ready to present itself, it doesn’t.
+Maybe something will happen in your life like an event, or you wake up one morning feeling differently, and it’s a sunny day or a rainy day.
+Suddenly you have a different perspective, and then suddenly, I’m like, “oh yeah, there’s that song; it was there all along.” and suddenly it starts to take shape.

 Did you go into the recording with any preconceived ideas about how it should sound?

-Yes, I started it before I did a soundtrack called Seattle Road which I released on a double vinyl so if you ever find a copy of that it’s like almost the older brother of this record but it’s a soundtrack.
-Id got the sound from these sketches for these songs that I did which I had to put on hold and then I had to do the soundtrack.
-I didn’t want to give up that sound, the director Ryan David was being really great he said, “whatever you want to do, go for it.”
+Yes, I started it before I did a soundtrack called Seattle Road, which I released on double vinyl, so if you ever find a copy of that, it’s almost the older brother of this record, but it’s a soundtrack.
+I got the sound from these sketches for these songs that I did, which I had to put on hold, and then I had to do the soundtrack.
+I didn’t want to give up that sound; the director Ryan David was really great.
+He said, “whatever you want to do, go for it.”
 So Seattle Road made me realize that I was going in a good direction.
 So I went back and did it the right way.

 You said about the record – “It’s an introspective trip from where I was to where I am now,” “I had things happen during recording this that changed my perspective on everything.”
 Was it positive things that happened?

 And the world has gone crazy.
-The years 2015, 2016 and 2017 haven’t exactly been easy years for the planet, so everyone’s perspective changes and you grow older and you see different things for being events rather than “that was a bad thing, that was a good thing.”
-And that changes you and that got me to the place where I started seeing the record from.
+The years 2015, 2016 and 2017 haven’t exactly been easy years for the planet, so everyone’s perspective changes and you grow older, and you see different things for being events rather than “that was a bad thing, that was a good thing.”
+And that changes you, and that got me to where I started seeing the record from.

-You deal with a lot of heavy topics but was it still an enjoyable experience recording the new album?
+You deal with many heavy topics but was it still an enjoyable experience recording the new album?

-Yes very, sometimes talking about stuff helps and to be aware of everything that is going on around you.
+Yes, very, sometimes talking about stuff helps and being aware of everything going on around you.
 I think a lot of people let everything go by and don’t notice it.
-I started noticing everything more and it wasn’t necessarily like I was trying to make a depressing record but the times we have been living in have been pretty intense.
-It’s not a sad record it’s an intense record.
+I started noticing everything more, and it wasn’t necessarily like I was trying to make a depressing record, but the times we have been living in have been pretty intense.
+It’s not a sad record.
+It’s an intense record.